 The annual Service Awards Assembly is an event which honors individuals in our community who have offered their time and talents to a community and a world that is in desperate need of it.
 Students who participate in 25 recorded hours or more of service receive recognition at the awards ceremony.
-This year's ceremony will be held on May 8, 2013.
+This year's ceremony was held on May 2, 2018

 Three Service Hour Award Levels